tradewelltech/beavers/docs/concepts/2_advanced.md

 ## Silent update

-Some node myy update too often, or their updates may not be relevant to other nodes.
+Some node may update too often, or their updates may not be relevant to other nodes.
 In this case it's possible to silence them:

 ```python